-PSa 2-12 Populate a Payroll Register
+PSA 2-12 Populate a Payroll Register

-Complete the top portion and earnings section of a payroll register for the five employees in PSa 2-4.
-The associated pay period ends on 9/10/2017, with paychecks being printed and distributed six days later.
+Complete the top portion and Earnings section of a payroll register for the five employees in PSA 2-4.
+The associated pay period ends on 9/3/2023, with paychecks being printed and distributed six days later.

-PSa 2-13 Populate Employee Earnings Records
+PSA 2-13 Populate Employee Earnings Records

-Complete the top portion and earnings section of an employee earnings record for each employee from PSa 2-4 and PSa 2-12.
-Additional data for each employee is as follows:
+Complete the top portion and Earnings section of an employee earnings record for each employee from PSA 2-4 and PSA 2-12.
+Additional data for the employees, each of whom began working with the employer prior to 2020, is as follows: